mcque/devopspresentation/PITCHME.md

 ## Speed

-- Move at high velocity so you can innovate for customers faster,
+- Move at high velocity so you can innovate for customers faster.
-- adapt to changing markets better, and grow more efficient at driving business results.
+- Adapt to changing markets better, and grow more efficient at driving business results.
-- enables your developers and operations teams to achieve these results.
+-

 note:
-For example, microservices and continuous delivery let teams take ownership of services and then release updates to them quicker.
+For example, micro services and continuous delivery let teams take ownership of services and then release updates to them quicker.
+Empowers your developers and operations teams to achieve these results.

 +++